 Final Thoughts

 In Pennsylvania, we’re required to display both a state and emissions annual inspection sticker on the lower driver’s side portion of the windshield.
-Pennsylvania takes this seriously and you’ll rack up serious parking tickets if you don’t have these promptly displayed.
+Pennsylvania takes this seriously, and you’ll rack up serious parking tickets if you don’t display these promptly.

-CarTrimHome includes a secondary harness that can connect to two ports behind the steering wheel that offers the additional feature of having your turn signal (or hazard) lights reflected on the dashboard.
+CarTrimHome includes a secondary harness that can connect to two ports behind the steering wheel, which offers the additional feature of having your turn signal (or hazard) lights reflected on the dashboard.
 I opted not to use that harness or make that connection as I found that would be a bit too much illumination for my windshield.
-However, I may throw it in down the road, we’ll see.
+However, I may throw it in down the road; we’ll see.

-Overall, I’m pretty happy with this fairly cheap convenience upgrade.
+Overall, I’m pretty pleased with this relatively inexpensive convenience upgrade.
 The CTH panel itself mimics the OEM panel and fits right into place.

 Does this show tire pressure of each individual tire?